 Experts + Insiders:

 It’s a not-uncommon element in the origin story of inveterate world wanderers: the travel bug bites early, and once its teeth have sunk in, it stays for years, decades, and often a lifetime.
-Count B&R Trip Designer Orsolya Kako among its many victims.
+Count B&R Experience Designer Orsolya Kako among its many victims.

 “When we were kids, my parents would pack us in the family van and we would drive around the U.S. and Canada all summer, never staying put for more than a few days in one place.
 That definitely planted the seed,” she recalls.